-Some people have received what appeared to be genuine offers of employment from ABB via e-mail but turned out to be fraudulent.
+Some people have received what appeared to be genuine offers of employment from ABB via e-mail but which turned out to be fraudulent.

 In other cases, candidates have been asked for payment to secure interviews or guarantee a job.